AlexaWu/Python---Databases-and-Web-Data/Using Python to Access Web Data.md

 Write a Python program which will use **urllib** to read the HTML from the data files below, and parse the data, extracting numbers and compute the sum of the numbers in the file.

-We provide two files for this assignment.
-One is a sample file where we give you the sum for your testing and the other is the actual data you need to process for the assignment.
+There are two files: One is a sample file where we give you the sum for your testing and the other is the actual data you need to process for the assignment.

 > Sample data: http://py4e-data.dr-chuck.net/comments_42.html (Sum=2553)\
  Actual data: http://py4e-data.dr-chuck.net/comments_1037116.html (Sum ends with 46)